emflores/carousel-lite/README.md

 ```

 ## Next/Previous Styles
-When the previous or next button is disabled (the carousel is at the beginning or end of a list, respectively), `carousel-button-disabled` is added to its class list.
+When the previous or next button is disabled (the carousel is at the beginning or end of a list, respectively), `carousel-button-disabled` is added to its class list (the `disabled` attribute is also toggled, but is only relevant if you are using `button` elements for next/previous).
 You can use this to style the buttons appropriately.

 When a carousel is registered, the previous button is automatically disabled.
 The next button is disabled as well if the entirety of list fits within the carousel's clientWidth.